 Here is a great example on the HubSpot site that shows up #1 organically for HubSpot vs Marketo.
-Not only is the post hosted on the HubSpot site, it's a point by point comparison that also has great social proof towards the bottom with a case study, testimonial and links off to the review site G2Crowd.
+Not only is the post hosted on the HubSpot site, but it's a point-by-point comparison that also has great social proof towards the bottom with a case study, testimonial, and links to the review site G2Crowd.

 Keeping up with Marcus Sheridan as an example, here is the search query for concrete vs fiberglass pools.

 At the writing of this post, he owns the top three organic Google results.

 One of these posts, if I recall the most recent stat from Marcus, generated in the neighborhood of $3.5Million dollars in revenue.

 Yeah, apparently Inbound and content marketing does NOT work. =)